HKUST-Aerial-Robotics/Teach-Repeat-Replan/README.md

 **2.1**  Mapping Phase

-The mapping process builds a dense and globally consistent map, which works as a prior map for following autonomous flight.
+The mapping process builds a dense and globally consistent map, which works as a prior map for following the autonomous flight.
 To start mapping, in the ```ground_station``` folder, run:

 ```